 In 1924 the National Trust took over Chedworth and various excavations took place over the years.
 But it wasn’t until 2010 when they won a Heritage Lottery Fund award that work really got going, with two archaeologists and a team of volunteers unearthing mosaics in the West Range.

-One of the most interesting finds was a mosaic carbon that has been dated to the 5th century – after the Romans had left and Britain was plunged into the Dark Ages.
+One of the most interesting finds was a mosaic that has been carbon dated to the 5th century – after the Romans had left and Britain was plunged into the Dark Ages.
 It suggests that people still lived lavish Roman-style lifestyles in Britain for at least 50 years later than previously thought.
-But there’s still more to excavate so Chedworth may have more secrets to be revealed.
+But there’s still more left to excavate, so Chedworth may have more secrets to be revealed.

 The mosaics at Chedworth are regarded as some of the most impressive in-situ Roman mosaics in the country.
 Elevated walkways run through the building above the mosaics, so you can get up close without damaging them, and look down from above to absorb all the details.